lambdaclass/concrete/ROADMAP.md

 Do not duplicate compiler-command cleanup here.

 1. Define the stdlib gap matrix against Gleam, Zig, Rust, Go, Odin, Ada/SPARK, Lean, and Roc before expanding APIs.
+   DONE by the research corpus: `research/stdlib/stdlib-comparative-inventory.md` is the matrix (all eight languages, per-row core-now / hosted-later / deferred classification with provenance); `docs/stdlib/STDLIB_TARGET.md` records the per-layer module inventory.
 Concrete should not copy any one surface.
 It should make a Gleam/Roc-sized core pleasant, keep Zig-style allocation/authority explicit, preserve Rust-style core/alloc/hosted layering where useful, copy Ada/SPARK's evidence-class discipline, use Lean